typsoon/Lost-in-The-Maze/Rules.md

 ### Doors

 Minions possess the ability to construct doors by spending [doorPrice](./Game%20Parameters.md) actions.
 After putting down a door, a minion must wait for a duration equal to [doorCooldown](Game%20Parameters.md) turns before constructing another.
 Each door has a set amount of hitpoints, defined by [doorHitpoints](./Game%20Parameters.md) parameter.
 Doors block the vision of minions.
-A door can't be placed if there is an another door of the same colour in a 5 $\times$5 square with the center in the place where the door is beeing built.
+A door can't be placed if there is an another door of the same colour in a 5 $\times$5 square with the center in the place where the door is being built.

 <!-- Maybe the number of doors that can be built should be limited -->

 ## The Minions

+Minions have [minionsHitpoints](./Game%20Parameters.md) hitpoints.
+Upon dying they have to wait [turnsToRespawn](./Game%20Parameters.md) turns before respawning next to their controller nexus

 Minions can use their actions in several ways:

+#### Moving

+moving one file horizontally or diagonally costs one action.

+#### Attacking

+- switching from lantern to sword costs one action.

+- attacking with the sword costs one action.
+Sword deals one damage.

+- Establishing a laser incurs a cost of [actionsNumber](./Game%20Parameters.md) actions.
+The laser inflicts [laserDamage](./Game%20Parameters.md) damage.
+It activates during the opponent's beginning-of-turn phase and ricochets off mirrors.
+Its trajectory halts upon reaching a wall.

+#### Building

+- Building walls or mirrors costs [actionsNumber](./Game%20Parameters.md) actions.

+- Building doors costs [doorPrice](./Game%20Parameters.md) actions.

+## Golems/towers and extra nexuses

+Coming soon